-Can you convert Virgin Flying Club miles to Avios points?
+Can you convert Virgin Points (formery Virgin Flying Club miles) to Avios points?

-One of the most common questions I receive via email from new readers is how can you swap your Virgin Flying Club miles into Avios points.
+One of the most common questions I receive via email from new readers is how can you swap your Virgin Points into Avios points.
 I thought it was worth looking at this topic today.

-The first thing to say is that you can transfer Virgin Flying Club miles to Avios points, but the exchange rate is poor.
-I will explain how later in the post.
+The first thing to say is that you can transfer Virgin Points to Avios points, but the exchange rate is poor.
+I will explain how later in the article.

 Before that, though, you should think about WHY you want to move your Virgin miles to Avios.

-Is it because you don’t have enough for a Virgin redemption?
+Is it because you don’t have enough Virgin Points for a free flight?

-Is it because Virgin does not fly to where you want to go?
+Is it because Virgin Atlantic does not fly to where you want to go?

-OK, fair point!
-Ever since Delta bought 49% of Virgin a couple of years ago, the airline has been dropping its non-North American routes in favour of more destinations which drive connecting traffic from Delta.
+OK, fair point.
+Ever since Delta Air Lines bought 49% of Virgin Atlantic a few years ago, the airline has been dropping its non-North American routes in favour of more destinations which drive connecting traffic from Delta.

 However, have you considered flying somewhere else in the same region and buying (or using Avios on a oneworld airline) a cheap connecting flight?

-Virgin doesn’t fly to Cape Town, for example.
-You can fly to Johannesburg, however, and connecting flights to Cape Town are very cheap.
+Virgin Atlantic doesn’t fly to Kuala Lumpur, for example.
+You can fly to Hong Kong, however, and connecting flights to Kuala Lumpur are easy to find.